Spoilers For ‘Big Brother 21’: Alliances Shift In Big Ways In Week 6 & One Nominee Is Desperate To Flip Votes

 Cliff later filled Nicole in on Jack’s proposition, noting that he won’t be taking the deal.
 However, Big Brother spoilers share that he told Jack he’d give him an answer Thursday afternoon and Jack thinks he might accept it.

-The votes will be revealed during Thursday night’s show and Big Brother 21 spoilers tease that things could get pretty intense as the houseguests face what comes next.
-Fans had been hoping for things to get a little crazy and it looks like it might finally be happening.
+The votes will be revealed during Thursday night’s show, and Big Brother 21 spoilers tease that things could get pretty intense as the houseguests face what comes next.
+Fans had been hoping for things to get a little crazy, and it looks like it might finally be happening.